jakehz/jakehz/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jakehz" alt="jakehz" /> </p>

-- 🔭 I'm currently working on **a multithreaded kernel for a personal project**
+- 🔭 I'm currently working on **a multithreaded kernel for a personal project**.

 - 🌜 I was previously working on **a food ordering iOS app for on campus dining at UC Davis**.